Lire en Francais

 Compare it to TEF or start TCF practice

-TCF Canada is an official French test approved for Canadian immigration uses that require recognized French results.
-The provider emphasizes that it is designed for candidates who need to certify general French ability for Canadian economic immigration or citizenship contexts.
+TCF Canada is an official French language test approved for Canadian immigration uses that require recognized French results.
+The provider positions it as the TCF variant for candidates who need to certify general French ability for Canada-facing immigration or citizenship contexts.

 TCF Canada format and timing